ontic/ansible-role-nginx/README.md

 ## Introduction

-This role installs Nginx on RedHat/CentOS and Debian/Ubuntu Linux servers
+This role installs Nginx on RedHat/CentOS and Debian/Ubuntu Linux servers.

 ## Requirements